-- 1. Finalize infrastructure criticality analysis approach, which will follow the model established in MassDOT's state-wide assessment, to identify the most important transportation infrastructure in the region for climate vulnerability analysis. - 2.
-Begin vulnerability analysis, following the model established in MassDOT's state-wide assessment, to identify critical infrastructure in the region that is most vulnerable to climate-related hazards. - 3.
-Review and update strategies within Climate Action Plan and corresponding elements in Climate Change Toolkit; identify and fill gaps where needed. - 4.
-Conduct outreach to municipalities and JTC to help facilitate understanding of MassDOT statewide vulnerability assessment and regional analysis. - 5.
-Participate in Transportation Project Evaluation evaluation process with respect to TEC involving climate and sustainability.
+- 1. Finalize infrastructure criticality analysis approach, which will follow model established in MassDOT's state-wide assessment, to identify what is most important infrastructure in region for climate vulnerability analysis. - 2.
+Begin vulnerability analysis, following model established in MassDOT's state-wide assessment, to identify what critical infrastructure is most vulnerable in the region. - 3.
+Review and update strategies within Climate Action Plan and corresponding elements in Climate Change Toolkit, identify and fill gaps where needed. - 4.
+Conduct outreach to municipalities and JTC to help facilitate understanding of MassDOT study and regional approach. - 5.
+Participate in evaluating projects with Transportation Project Evaluation criteria which include climate and sustainability criteria.

 - 1. Finalized infrastructure criticality analysis for the Pioneer Valley region. - 2.
-Draft vulnerability analysis for the Pioneer Valley region. - 3.
-Updated Climate Action Strategies and corresponding tools that are implementable in the coming years. - 4.
-At least two meetings with JTC and/or roundtable to help facilitate understanding of MassDOT climate study.
+Draft vulnerability analysis for the Pioneer Valley region - 3.
+Updated Climate Action Strategies and corresponding tools that are implementable in the coming years - 4.
+At least two meetings with JTC and/or roundtable to help facilitate understanding of MassDOT climate study

-- 5. Summary of projects and use of climate related transportation evaluation criteria (toward eventual evaluation of criteria and possible recommendation of amendments). - 6.
+- 5. Summary of projects and use of climate related transportation evaluation criteria (toward eventual evaluation of criteria and possible recommendation of amendments) - 6.
 Implementation of Climate Change Toolkit strategies in selected communities.
 As necessary.